maisarakhedr/maisarakhedr.github.io/_posts/2018-11-24-why-developers-hate-agile.md

 Snowbird.[\*](https://martinfowler.com/articles/agile-aus-2018.html)

-He talked about 3 problems that face the community that we should fight against, I'll mention below two of them which are related to the article context
+He talked about 3 problems that face the community that we should fight against, I'll mention below one of them which are related to the article context

-1. The Agile Industrial Complex imposing methods on people is an absolute travesty, which is against the first value of Agile "Individuals and Interactions over Processes and Tools" ,  "If you want to succeed in doing software development, you need to find good people.
-You need to find good people that work together at a human level, so they can collaborate effectively.
-The choice of what tools they use or what process they should follow is second order" he said.
-So a team should choose its process, and continue to evolve it as there is no  one-size-fits-all in software development.

-2. The lack of recognition of the importance of technical excellence.
+*  The lack of recognition of the importance of technical excellence.
 He mentioned that A lot of agile conferences don't tend to talk very much about the actual techniques of writing software. which cause that agile conferences are now